-Of the waters occupying 70% of the earth’s surface, only 3% is considered fresh water.
-Furthermore, about 2.6% of this freshwater is inaccessible for humans.
-They’re either locked up in polar ice caps and glaciers, stored in the atmosphere or soil, are highly polluted, or are too far underneath the earth’s surface to be extracted.
+Of the waters occupying 70% of the earth’s surface, only 3% is considered freshwater.
+And most of this freshwater reserve is inaccessible to humans — locked up in polar ice caps or stored too far underneath the earth’s surface to be extracted.
+Furthermore, much of the freshwater that is accessible has become highly polluted.

 This leaves us with roughly 0.4% of the earth’s water which is usable and drinkable to be shared among the 7 billion of its inhabitants (World Atlas, 2018).